 Abstract

 Publishing is increasingly being challenged through instantaneous social media publishing, even in the fields of scholarship and cultural, philosophical and political debate.
-Memetic self-publishers such as the right-wing “YouTube intellectual” Jordan Peterson and his left-wing counterpart Natalie Wynn seem to tap into urgent needs that traditional publishing fails to identify and address.
+Memetic self-publishers, such as the right-wing ‘YouTube intellectual’ Jordan Peterson and his left-wing counterpart Natalie Wynn, seem to tap into urgent needs that traditional publishing fails to identify and address.
 Does their practice amount to a new form of urgent publishing?
-How is it different from non-urgent publishing on the one hand and from propaganda on the other hand?
+How is it different from non-urgent publishing on the one hand and from propaganda on the other?
 Which urgencies can be addressed by urgent publishing?
 What is the role of artists and designers in it?

 Tags: publishing, social media, memetics, propaganda, urgency, art, design